wilsonliaows/docs/connectors/jira/triggers.md

 </table>

 ## New/updated worklog (real-time)
-This trigger picks up new/updated worklogs as soon as they are created/updated.
-Only worklogs for which the linked Jira account has sufficient permissions will be returned.
+This trigger picks up worklogs as soon as they are created/updated.
+Only worklogs for which the linked Jira account has sufficient permissions will be retrieved.

 ![New/updated worklogs (real-time) trigger](/assets/images/jira-docs/new-updated-worklog.png)
 *New/updated worklog (real-time) trigger*

 ### Requirements
 The linked Jira account must have Jira administrators global permissions to use this real-time trigger.
 For more information on using Jira real-time triggers, head over to our [Jira real-time triggers documentation](https://docs.workato.com/connectors/jira.html#using-jira-real-time-triggers).

 ### Input fields
 No input fields are required.

 ### Output Fields
 <table class="unchanged rich-diff-level-one">
   <thead>
     <tr>